In 2020, Nemours Institutional Advancement received $17 million in gifts from 5,895 generous donors across the United States.

 Since opening its doors, Nemours has invested more than $3.3 billion in delivering a higher standard of medical care for children.
 Nemours’ investment in children, families, research, prevention and education is how we work to fulfill our mission every day — providing leadership, institutions and services to restore and improve the health of children through care and programs not readily available with one high standard of quality and distinction regardless of the recipient’s financial status.

-- $13.2 million in services classified as “charity care” where the recipient could not afford services or lacked adequate health insurance.
+- $12.3 million in services classified as “charity care” where the recipient could not afford services or lacked adequate health insurance

-- $97.4 million in unreimbursed cost, or shortfalls that occur when providers are reimbursed below the cost of providing services for Medicaid and other public health program beneficiaries.
+- $163.8 million in unreimbursed cost, or shortfalls that occur when providers are reimbursed below the cost of providing services for Medicaid and other public health program beneficiaries

-Alfred I. duPont was also a benefactor of Delaware’s senior population.
 Nemours SeniorCare was established in 1981 and has provided dental, vision and hearing care services to hundreds of thousands of Delaware’s low-income seniors at little to no cost.
 While closed through much of 2020, more than 12,600 visits were completed

 By increasing the amount of research activity and creating ever-increasing integration between our clinical and research enterprises, Nemours aims to decrease the time between discovery and practice.
 Beyond treatments, Nemours also seeks to investigate and understand processes that affect the delivery, safety, outcomes, cost, quality and value of pediatric care.